Valerie on the Stairs: Reception

-Dread Central rated the episode 1/5, stating that "To put it succinctly (and please pardon the cheese), watching “Valerie on the Stairs” is as about as enjoyable as falling down a flight."
-The A. V. Club and DVD Talk were similarly critical, with the reviewer for The A. V. Club writing "Not even the presence of horror stalwart Tony Todd can liven up “Valerie On The Stairs,” a dull treatise on the power of the written word."
+Jon Condit of Dread Central rated the episode 1/5, stating that, "To put it succinctly (and please pardon the cheese), watching 'Valerie on the Stairs' is as about as enjoyable as falling down a flight."
+Danette Chavez of The A.V.
+Club wrote, "Not even the presence of horror stalwart Tony Todd can liven up 'Valerie On The Stairs,' a dull treatise on the power of the written word."
+Ian Jane of DVD Talk opined that, despite a good premise, quality source material and standout performances from Todd and Lloyd, "The movie just feels limp, the story doesn't have the impact it needs to really hit home and it doesn't move fast enough for us to look past this even if there are moments where it looks like it's trying."